 #4 Take A Danube River Cruise

-For a roundtrip experience, we boarded at Margaret Bridge on the Pest side, rode south to Liberty Bridge, disembarking again on the Pest side and rode the historic #2 tram ($1.25/ticket) back to the Budapest city center.
+For a roundtrip experience, we boarded at Margaret Bridge on the Pest side, rode south to Liberty Bridge, disembarking again on the Pest side and rode the historic #2 tram back to the Budapest city center.

-Note: There are two types of ferry boats: one is fully enclosed, the other one has an open air upper deck, which provides better Budapest views.
+Top Tip: There are two types of ferry boats: one is fully enclosed, the other one has an open air upper deck, which provides better Budapest views.

-#5 Relax In Budapest Parks
+#5 Relax in Budapest Parks

 Looking for free things in Budapest?
 There are three parks that are easily accessible from the center of Budapest: City Park, Margaret’s Island and Gellert Hill.
 Each park has a plethora of trails, sights and green space for walking, lounging or picnicking.

-#6 Marvel At Budapest Monuments, Statues and Squares
+#6 Ponder Budapest Monuments, Statues and Squares

-Budapest is dotted with monuments, statues and squares.
-We could hardly walk the Budapest city streets without running into thought-provoking monuments, playful statues or small, bench-lined city escapes.
 The most moving monument for us was the Holocaust Monument along the Danube River (north of Chain Bridge on the Pest side).
 Bronze shoes mark the spot where, in 1944, the Arrow Cross shot Jews to death and let their bodies fall into the river to be washed away.

 Budapest On A Budget: Tips For Going Out